inverno-io/inverno-mods/inverno-sql/README.md

 The API provides two ways to execute statement in a transaction which can be managed explicitly or implicitly.

-We can choose to manage transaction explicitly by obtaining a `TransactionalSqlOperations` which expose `commit()` and `rollback()` methods that we must invoke explicitly to close the transaction:
+We can choose to manage transaction explicitly by obtaining a `TransactionalSqlOperations` which exposes `commit()` and `rollback()` methods that we must invoke explicitly to close the transaction:

 In the following example we perform a common `SELECT/UPDATE` operation within a transaction: